vytenisu/redux-notification-enhancer/README.md

 - **Notification throttling** - if enabled, it makes sure that subscribers are allowed to finish handling state changes before a new notification is triggered.
 By default _Redux_ is notifying all subscribers on every state change.
 - **Manual notification control** - when used, it allows to mark certain actions as _passive_ - they would update state but avoid notifying subscribers.

+Above optimizations become even more impactful when used together with **_@reduxjs/toolkit_**.
+Its thunk operations always trigger multiple dispatches whenever actions are pending, fulfilled or rejected.
+If _**RNE**_ is not used, these auto-generated actions are causing notifications even if they are not necessary (i.e. thunk action is only dispatching other actions).

 ---

 **Example use case:**